 Welcome back to the new term.
-Hopefully everyone had a relaxing holiday – it was definitely the weather for it!
+Hopefully everyone had a relaxing holiday.

 The Year 5 and 6 Team had another successful term in Term 2.
-The highlights would have to be our Renewable Energy Inquiry and the Speech Competition, where the quality of speeches from everyone was very impressive.
-Our T.G.I.F programme was also a huge success with children learning to play the ukulele, taking part in science experiments, spanish, art, sewing and even a bit of Bollywood dance!
+The highlights would have to be our Solar System Inquiry and the Speech Competition where the quality of speeches from everyone was very impressive.
+Our T.G.I.F programme was also a huge success with children learning to play the ukulele, taking part in cooking, art and even tie dying lessons!

 Thank you to everyone who came to visit us for parent conferences at the end of the term.
 It was great to have a catch up with you all and report back on the successes your children have made.

 The teachers are all looking forward to getting stuck into a solid term of teaching in Term 3.
 Here is the run down on what is happening.